A15 road (England): Lindsey

 At the B1206 crossroads, the old route used to go through Hibaldstow and Brigg, with the former road to Redbourne now a cycle route.
 It passes close to Kirton in Lindsey, home of RAF Kirton in Lindsey much used in the Second World War as a fighter airfield in 12 Group, now home to the Trent Valley Gliding Club.
 Hibaldstow was a wartime fighter airfield as well, and this is now used as a base for parachuting and parachuting competitions by Target Skysports.
 The 5 mi £7 million Brigg and Redbourne bypass was added in December 1989 which follows the old Ermine Street in North Lincolnshire further than previously, with a much flatter, wider and safer road.
 This section was the upgraded route of an unclassified road.
 It crosses the Sheffield to Cleethorpes railway line near the deserted village of Gainsthorpe, passes near to Scawby, and joining the M180 at junction 4, near Scunthorpe.
 It abandons the Roman alignments at a short spur to the A18 at the Briggate Lodge Roundabout next to the Forest Pines golf club and hotel at Broughton.
 Ermine Street continues north as the B1207, meeting the Humber near Winteringham.

 The route of the A15 now becomes part of the three-laned M180, which was opened on 2 September 1977.
-The A15 section along Ermine Street was planned to be opened at the same time, but it had to wait twelve years.
-The buildup of traffic to Grimsby prompted calls for the Brigg bypass for many years, but the Flixborough explosion of 1974 made it more of an emergency.
-This section goes under the A18, over the River Ancholme, over the old route of the A15 (B1206) and over the South Trans-Pennine railway.
+The A15 section along Ermine Street was planned to be opened simultaneously, but it had to wait twelve years.
+Traffic buildup to Grimsby prompted calls for the Brigg bypass for many years, but the Flixborough explosion of 1974 made it more of an emergency.
+This section goes under the A18, over the River Ancholme, over the old route of the A15 (B1206), and over the South TransPennine railway.
 At junction 5, the A15 reforms at the dual-grade Barnetby Top Interchange, which is crossed by the Viking Way and has an exit to Elsham.
-It continues north as a dual carriageway which carries about as little traffic as the M180.
+It continues north as a dual carriageway, which carries about as little traffic as the M180.
 The M180 drops to two lanes under this roundabout and continues to Grimsby and Immingham as the A180.

 The A15 towards the Humber Bridge, goes directly across the runways of the former RAF Bomber Command airfield at RAF Elsham Wolds (where over 1,000 of its aircrew were killed), which is now the Elsham Wolds Industrial Estate.
 The former route of the A15, pre-1978, is now called B1206, and ends at New Holland, where the A15 formerly connected with the Humber Ferry.
 The £5.6 million 6 mi Brigg Bypass to Barton-upon-Humber Bypass (up to where the B1218 crosses) section opened in June 1978.